modupeore/VAP/README.md

 *Current pipeline is not compatible with GATK v4*

-Contact maintainer to make custom changes to the different tools if needed.
+Contact maintainer to make custom changes to the different tools

 ## Things to be aware of